What is Women’s Sober Living?

 Recovery is hard enough without the additional stress of coping with a chronic illness.
 In addition, medications may be needed to alleviate symptoms that could promote cravings and relapse.
 Depression and anxiety are common psychological problems accompanying a recovery aggravated by physical illness.

-As part of our Women’s Sober Living Program, the Florida House Experience helps clients with ongoing health problems learn how to cope and come to terms with a chronic conditions.
+As part of our Women’s Sober Living Program, FHE Health helps clients with ongoing health problems learn how to cope and come to terms with a chronic conditions.
 We do this educating clients about how to live a healthy lifestyle through life skills and stress management counseling and the principle understanding that chronic illness can be treated and kept under control without compromising the recovery process.

 Why is Living in a Structured Environment So Important to Successfully Reclaiming Sobriety?

 Structured environments like Women’s Sober Living provide recovering drug and alcohol abusers with the stability, support and understanding they need to begin leading the kind of goal-oriented, satisfying life they want and deserve.
 While staying in one of our residences on campus, clients will learn effective coping and emotional management tools to significantly improve their ability to achieve lifelong sobriety in the real world.
-The Florida House Experience treats each client with the utmost respect, dignity and compassion they deserve.
+FHE Health treats each client with the utmost respect, dignity and compassion they deserve.

 Structured environments allow recovering individuals to lead fulfilling days.
 They participate in counseling sessions, outdoor activities, volunteer work opportunities and also enjoy time doing healthy creative pursuits.
 Living in a sober home also prevents clients from interacting with family members and friends who are users or enablers.
 For many clients, participating in our Women’s Sober Living is the first time they have lived somewhere where they are not surrounded by users, drug dealers and places that encourage addiction, such as neighborhood bars, specific street corners where users and dealers hang out and even homeless shelters.